-BOARD POLICY: GRADUATION GUIDELINES FOR SPECIAL EDUCATION STUDENTS

-Page 1 of 2 pages
+BOARD POLICY: GRADUATION GUIDELINES FOR SPECIAL EDUCATION STUDENTS 7320 Page 1 of 2 pages

-Section A
+Section A - Introduction

-It is the policy of the Board of Education of District #225 that all students who possess an IEP (special education students), including special education students must satisfy all requirements of the State of Illinois and Board of Education policy on Graduation Requirements 7300, prior to the student being granted a District #225 diploma, unless the a student is unable to meet the requirements due to the student's disability, as determined by his/her IEP team.
-If a special education student is unable to meet the regular graduation requirements as determined by his/her IEP team, the student shall be provided an Alternative Graduation Plan shall be developed by such student's IEP team.
+It is the policy of the Board of Education of District #225 that all students who possess an IEP (special education students), including special education students must satisfy all requirements of the State of Illinois and Board of Education policy on Graduation Requirements 7300, prior to the student being granted a District #225 diploma, unless the a student is unable to meet the requirements due to the student's disability.
+It is the responsibility of an IEP team to identify when a special education student, because of his/her disability, is unable to satisfy the graduation requirements described in Board policy 7300 and to develop an Alternative Graduation Plan as part of the IEP for each student so identified.
+If a special education student is unable to meet the regular graduation requirements, the student shall be provided an Alternative Graduation Plan.
+The Alternative Graduation Plan/IEP shall specify the coursework and level of performance necessary for the student to be granted a diploma.
+Students with disabilities who satisfy all requirements contained in their Alternative Graduation Plan/IEP shall be granted a regular District #225 diploma.